 - Expansion of commons and auxiliary gym space at Lake Washington High School (LWHS) and expansion of core facilities at the identified elementary schools where feasible.

 - Exterior security cameras at all elementary schools

 - Remodel entryways at Redmond, Eastlake and Lake Washington High Schools to implement entry control systems.

-Total cost for all the projects is $144 million, allowing for construction inflation, sales tax, and other fees in addition to construction costs.
-These project cost estimates consider cost-conscious design and construction method recommended by a community-based task force.
-The district will use $24 million of remaining 2006 bond project funds toward these project funds resulting in the levy request of $120 million.
+Total cost for all the projects is $144 million, allowing for construction inflation, sales tax and other fees in addition to construction costs.
+These project cost estimates consider cost-conscious design and construction methods recommended by a community-based task force.
+The district will use $24 million of remaining 2006 bond project funds toward these projects funds resulting in the levy request of $120 million.